Cloud Computing Reimagining Corporate Structures

 The outsourcing and consulting firm Accenture expects that these changes will enable a range of new business operations to become available to company directors.

-In the future, companies are expected to be less reliant on a building and a set number of staff when it comes to realising projects.
+In the future, companies are expected to be less reliant on a building and a set number of staff when it comes to realizing projects.
 Instead, companies will have a core set of cloud-based business operations, with teams and projects operating in a much more fluid manner around these objectives.

 Cloud-based project management software like StrategyBlocks will also become more valuable, as a way for executives to plan and manage a diverse range of initiatives.
 These management tools will be crucial for enabling new business models to arise, based on cloud computing.